DonnavanStaddon/Project2/README.md

 * Large buttons also help navigation
 * Website is easy to navigate
 * Website is not so bright so eyes dont feel under strain
-* Customer can find use in many way by mobile we have google maps with the location
+* Customer can find use in many ways by mobile we have google maps with the location
 * Customers can find use with the address we provided

 ## Developer and Business Goals